9 months (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 - Candidates who reach this level are able to enrol for MSc (and other) courses in a variety of disciplines within psychology.

-A minimum of 130 credits are studied.
+A total of 130 credits are studied.
 These are selected from the topics currently offered by the school and include the following areas: Research Dissertation, Research Methods, Social Psychology, Biological Psychology, Cognitive Psychology, Abnormal Psychology and Developmental Psychology and Perception.

 The candidates' options are selected together with the Course Tutor, and must be approved by the Board of Studies in Psychology.
 Practical work is also required.